 Accessing health records are free of charge if the records have been updated in the previous 40 days, and you don’t require a copy.

-From 31/3/16 your repeat medication, test results and coded consultations can be viewed using Patient Access, and you can request detailed access which includes the free text entries.
+Your repeat medication, test results and coded consultations can be viewed using Patient Access, and you can request detailed access which includes the free text entries.
 Present some photo ID to reception and they will give you your registration documents and instructions to access this service.
 If you register for the nhs app you won’t need to provide proof of ID to reception.

 General Practice Extraction Service (GPES)